aws-samples/aws-device-farm-sample-web-app-using-appium-python/README.md

 # Appium Web tests for AWS Device Farm
 This test demonstrates how to test a web application using AWS Device Farm and Appium Python.
-You can use these tests as a reference for your own AWS Device Farm Appium Python tests
+You can use these tests as a reference for your own AWS Device Farm Appium Python tests.

 # Background
 What Is Appium Python?